Up to 60% off sofas & mattresses — limited‑time deals.

 How do I avoid peeling?

-Should I worry about smell/off-gassing?
+Should I worry about smell or off-gassing?

 Is leather match a scam?

-Do I need to pay for “full grain” to get durability?
+Do I need to pay for full grain to get durability?

 Previous post